i3PosNet: Instrument Pose Estimation from X-Ray in temporal bone surgery: Datasets

+This dataset shows a CT scan of a head and a screw rendered as x-ray.
+We balance it w.r.t. anatomical variation and projection geometry by implementing a statistical sampling method, which we describe here.
+In consequence, the dataset is ideal for method development and the exploration of design choices.

-To account for the variation of patient-specific anatomy, we consider three different conserved human cadaver heads captured by a SIEMENS SOMATOM Definition AS+.
+\textbf{Anatomy and Fiducial}: To account for the variation of patient-specific anatomy, we consider three different conserved human cadaver heads captured by a SIEMENS SOMATOM Definition AS+.
 The slices of the transverse plane are centered around the otobasis and include the full cross-section of the skull.

-Due to the conservation procedure, some tissue is bloated or shrunk and screws fix the skullcap to the skull.
-Additionally, calibration sticks are present in the exterior auditory channels.
+A small medical screw is virtually implanted near the temporal bone similar to the use for tool registration of the pre-operative CT in robotic cochlear surgery \cite{Caversaccio.2017}.
+The screw geometry is defined by a CAD mesh provided by the screw manufacturer (c.f.
+Dataset C).
+Its bounding box diagonal is \SI{6.5}{\milli\meter}.

+\textbf{Method for Radiograph Generation}: Our DRR Generation pipeline is fully parameterizable and tailored to the surgical pose estimation use-case.
+We use the Insight Segmentation and Reconstruction Toolkit and the Registration Toolkit to modify and project the CT anatomy and the fiducial into 2D images.
+The pipeline generates projections and corresponding ground truth poses from a CT anatomy, a mesh of the fiducial and a parameter definition, where most parameters can be defined statistically.
+Since the CT data only includes limited sagittal height, we require all projection rays that pass through an approx. \SI{5}{\milli\meter} sphere around the fiducial to be uncorrupted by regions of missing CT data.
+For this, missing data is delineated by polygons.
+We export the pose $\formulapose$ (\eqnref{eqn:position}) of the instrument for later use in training and evaluation.

+\textbf{Parameters of Generation}: The generation process is dependent on the projection geometry and the relative position and orientation of the fiducial w.r.t. the anatomy.
+In specific, we manually choose 10 realistic fiducial poses w.r.t. the anatomy per subject and side.
+To increase variety, we add noise to these poses (position $\formulainstrumentposition$ and orientation $\formulainstrumentorientation$): The noise magnitude for testing is lower than for training to preserve realism and increase generalization.
+The projection geometry on the other hand describes the configuration of the mesh w.r.t. x-ray source and detector.
+These parameters are encoded in the Source-Object-Distance, the displacement orthogonal to the projection direction and the rotations around the object.
+We derive these from the specification of the c-arm, which we also use for the acquisition of real x-ray images.

+In total, the dataset contains 18,000 images across three anatomies.
+Three thousand of them are generated with the less noise setting for testing.